persizer/wildparser/README.md

 ### Prerequisites

+- Python 3.10
-You need to have MySql database installed.
+- MySql database

 Good Windows package for that would be [XAMPP](https://www.apachefriends.org)

 ### Installation